pmatiello/mockfn/README.md

       (other-fn) :other-fn (exactly 1))))
 ```

-Notice that in order to leverage the built-in support for mocking in these
+Note that to leverage the built-in support for mocking in these macros, it's
-macros, it's necessary to use the `providing`
+necessary to use the `providing` and `verifying` versions provided in the
-and `verifying` versions provided at the `mockfn.clj-test` namespace.
+`mockfn.clj-test` namespace.

 ### Built-in Matchers